the-full-stack/website/docs/course/2022/lecture-1-course-vision-and-when-to-use-ml/index.md

 ![](./media/image1.png)

-ML-powered product is a distinct but overlapping discipline.
+ML-powered product building is a distinct but overlapping discipline.
 A lot of what it takes to build a great ML-powered product goes beyond the infrastructure side of ML systems.
 It focuses on how to fit ML into the context of the product or the application that you're building.

-Other topics in the scope of this ML product discipline include:
+Other topics in the scope of the ML product discipline include:

 -   How do you understand how your users are interacting with your model?